NETSCAN-dev/NETSCAN-documents/ali-g.md

   > view-select-mode ( optional ) can be specified to limit views used for process as
   > 1 = one view in center / 2 = one view in center and 4 views in corners.

-  - **--search-mode 0/1/2 \[ fname-corrmap-i \]**
+  - **--search-mode 0/1 \[ fname-corrmap-i \]**
+  > This option is to give fname-corrmap-i as a starting point for alignment search.
+  > There is  no difference between mode 0 and 1 and
+  > They are remained just for backward compatibility of this option.
+  > Without fname-corrmap-i specified, search starts from unit affine transform.
-  > set search mode ( default = 2 )
+  > Mode = 2 was discarded.
-  > 0 : independent search. use global alignment result as a basis in each process-view
-  > 1 : begin search in each process-view using fname-corrmap-i specified in this option.
-  > 2 : begin search in each prcess-view using closest process-view's result.

   - --offset-xy offset-i offset-x offset-y
   > modify GlobalAlign::PositionWindow as